 Taste your creation and add more sweetener if needed.
-Spoon your cold foam to top your delicious coffee drinks and favourite cold brew coffee.
+Spoon your cold foam to top your delicious coffee drinks and favorite cold brew coffee.
 It’s that easy!

 Did you try this recipe?
 Was your cold foam better than the local coffee shop?
-Did you experiment with an exciting flavour?
+Did you experiment with an exciting flavor?
 Let us know!

 Yes, cold foam is healthier than whipped cream.
 Cold foam is made by whipping air into milk.
 It has less fat, sugar, and calories than regular heavy whipping cream.
 If you’re diet conscious, you can make your cold foam lower-calorie by replacing the cream with milk and using sugar-free syrup.

-Yes, you can make cold foam with half-and-half, or a mix of milk and cream.
+Yes, you can make cold foam with half and half.
 It will yield a more decadent cold foam, similar to using heavy cream.
 However, due to its higher fat-to-protein ratio, the foam will take longer to make and won’t last as long.
 So drink up!

 - Harvard T. H. Chan. (n.d.).
 Milk.
 Retrieved April 21, 2023, from https://www.hsph.harvard.edu/nutritionsource/milk/